 The protest was almost certainly accompanied by a sense of history because Western Pennsylvania had once before been the site of controversy about taxes and the distilled fruit of native grain.
-In the 1790's George Washington had actually returned to Western Pennsylvania Summer 2003

-Federal collection of excise taxes from the output of local stills.
+In the 1790's George Washington had actually returned to Western Pennsylvania at the head of an army to enforce the Federal collection of excise taxes from the output of local stills.
 The "Whiskey Rebellion," as the incident became known, was an early test of Federal constitutional powers.
-Few shots were fired, and the rebellion ended with Federal control intact.
-But many small distillers dismantled their stills.
+Few shots were fired, and the rebellion ended with Federal control But many small distillers dismantled their stills.
 The tax on whiskey enforced then remains an institution today.
 This time, the dispute was not about the tax itself.
 It was about costly, ineffective regulations.
 Yet as before, emotions ran high.
-"Without intending any imputation upon Mr. Tice," the distillers declared with one voice, "we are free to say that we have had enough of him and too much of his meter."
+"Without intending any imputation upon Mr. Tice," the distillers declared with one voice, "we are free to say that we have had enough of him and too much of his meter.'